goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 5.19.
 Install your packages with `npm ci`

-**TL;DR:** Run `npm ci` to strictly do a clean install of your dependencies matching package.json and package-lock.json.
+**אמ;לק:** Run `npm ci` to strictly do a clean install of your dependencies matching package.json and package-lock.json.
 Obviously production code must use the exact version of the packages that were used for testing.
 While package-lock.json file sets strict version for dependencies, in case of mismatch with the file package.json, the command 'npm install' will treat package.json as the source of truth.
 On the other hands, the command 'npm ci' will exit with error in case of mismatch between these files

 **Otherwise:** QA will thoroughly test the code and approve a version that will behave differently in production.
 Even worse, different servers in the same production cluster might run different code.